Makwerekwere

-The term makwerekwere (pronounced: /mɑːkwɛrɛkwɛrɛ/ or MAH-query-query), amakwerekwere or kwerekwere is commonly used in South Africa as a derogatory slur against foreign nationals, particularly those from other African countries.
+The term makwerekwere (pronounced: /mɑːkwɛrɛkwɛrɛ/ or MAH-query-query), amakwerekwere or kwerekwere is commonly used in South Africa as a derogatory slur against foreign nationals, particularly black Africans.
 The slur has a multifaceted origin, with potential roots in the Xhosa language, French colonial history, and the Congolese language Lingala.
 This term has been associated with discriminatory and xenophobic behaviour, and it played a role in the xenophobic attacks in South Africa in 2008, during which over sixty people were killed and thousands were displaced.
 The use of the slur has also been condemned by various groups, including the South African Human Rights Commission and political figures like Julius Malema.

 In popular culture, makwerekwere has been employed to depict certain individuals and groups as outsiders in South African films and literature.
 It is used to frame foreigners as scapegoats for social issues, such as crime and disease, and perpetuates harmful stereotypes.
 Artists and performers have used creative expressions like dance and music to protest against xenophobic attacks and challenge the use of this derogatory slur, emphasising the concept of Ubuntu (humanity towards others) and promoting unity.